jonmross/ACO/README.md

 - **Decentralized Judging**: Judges register for requests and are randomly selected
 - **Configurable Parameters**: Reward amounts, bond sizes, time windows, and judge compensation are all customizable per-request
 - **Timeout Protection**: Automatic refunds if judges fail to act within deadlines
+- **Flexible Token Support**: Supports native ETH or any ERC20 token for rewards and bonds (can be different tokens)

 ## Architecture